dunyenghuh/dunyenghuh/README.md

 ### Hi there 👋

-My name is Dunyeng(Daniel) Huh, and I am a current Masters student at Northwestern's Analytics program.
+My name is Dunyeng(Daniel) Huh, and I am a Data Scientist at Faire &  Graduate of Northwestern's Master of Science in Analytics program.
 <br> I am a data scientist with interest in statistical analysis and machine learning.
-My github repositories should show my past projects on prediction / classification / NLP / clustering / Time Series Analysis.
+My github repositories exhibit my past projects on prediction / classification / NLP / clustering / Time Series Analysis.

 <br> You can reach me thru the below links:
 <br> Linkedin: https://www.linkedin.com/in/dunyenghuh/